Military Grid Reference System

-The Military Grid Reference System (MGRS) is the geocoordinate standard used by NATO militaries for locating points on Earth.
-The MGRS is derived from the Universal Transverse Mercator (UTM) grid system and the Universal Polar Stereographic (UPS) grid system, but uses a different labeling convention.
-The MGRS is used as geocode for the entire Earth.
+The Military Grid Reference System (MGRS) is the geocoordinate standard used by NATO militaries for geo-referencing, position reporting, and situational awareness during land operations.
+An MGRS coordinate does not represent a single point, but rather defines a square grid area on the Earth's surface.
+The location of a specific point is therefore referenced by the MGRS coordinate of the area that contains it.
+The MGRS is derived from the Universal Transverse Mercator (UTM) and Universal Polar Stereographic (UPS) grid systems and is used as a geocode for the entire Earth.

-An example of an MGRS coordinate, or grid reference, would be [21_18_34.0_N_157_55_0.7_W_&language=en 4QFJ12345678], which consists of three parts:
+An example of an MGRS coordinate, or grid reference, is [21_24_35.43062452380_N_157_54_57.89102787040_W_&language=en 4Q FJ 1234 6789], which consists of three parts: